sharif-ml-lab/IMDb-IR-System/Logic/README.md

-# Phase 1
+# Logic Module
-One of the ways to compare movies and understand which one is a better choice for you, is through websites with this purpose and using appropriate information retrieval methods.

-In this phase of project, we begin our journey towards building an information retrieval system for [IMDb](https://www.imdb.com/) website.
-In this phase, we crawl the required datas from [IMDb](https://www.imdb.com/) and do some preprocessing on them.
-[IMDb](https://www.imdb.com/) has one of the reachest datasets of movies (with their ratings, comments, actors and etc.).

-This phase will be in 2 parts.
-First, you need to only implement the parts that are mentioned in **Part1**.
-Then the second part and required data will be given to you.
+This module contains files and classes responsible for doing the main tasks of the project.
+The explanations of each class and what it does is provided below (and will be completed as the project goes on).

 **Attention:**
 Inputs, outputs and logic of each function is explained in the comments of each function.

-# Part 1
-This part is consisting of 4 sub-parts.
+So, **Please read** the comments and the docstrings of each class and method to understand the logic and the requirements of each part.

 ## 1. [Crawler](https://github.com/sharif-ml-lab/MIR-2024-Project/blob/Phase_1/Logic/part%201/crawler.py)